-An online community survey is available at www.ryde.nsw.gov.au.
-This survey will be available for completion before Monday, August 17, 2009.
+An online community survey is available at www.ryde.nsw.gov.au This survey will be available for completion before Monday, August 17, 2009.

-2. ATTEND THE INFORMATION SESSION IN THE PARK Council will be conducting an information
+2. ATTEND THE INFORMATION SESSION IN THE PARK

-Council will be conducting an information session in the Park between 9am and 1pm, Saturday, 1 August 2009.
+THE PARK Council will be conducting an information session in the Park between 9am and 1pm, Saturday, 1 August 2009.